vivaria/edisonrul.ing/README.md

 ## OYSTER MEISTER

-*   If "Oyster Meister" is Tributed to Summon "Kuraz the Light Monarch" and Kuraz' effect is activated, "Oyster Meister's" effect is Chain Link 1 and "Kuraz the Light Monarch's" effect is Chain Link 2.
+*   If "Oyster Meister" is Tributed to Summon "Kuraz the Light Monarch" and Kuraz' effect is activated, "Oyster Meister"'s effect is Chain Link 1 and "Kuraz the Light Monarch"'s effect is Chain Link 2.

 ## PALADIN OF CURSED DRAGON